Born Into Extremism

 On top of being eloquently-written, solidly-structured, and a priceless collection of information on the conflict between Hamas and Israel from a unique perspective, Son of Hamas is also a testament that peace would be possible between the Israeli and Palestinians, if only there were many more people like Mosab and Gonen.

+I strongly recommend this book to anyone who has even the slightest interest in any of what’s written above; you won’t find anything like it elsewhere.
 Watch an hour-long interview where Mosab Hassan Yousef and Gonen Ben Yitzhak discuss in great detail the work they performed together and its implications for Jewish-Palestinian relations.

 Mosab Hassan Yousef